-The next major release of images of the Pension Record cards saved by the WFA is soon to be made by Ancestry on their 'Fold3' site.
+The next major release of images of the Pension Record cards saved by the WFA is to be made by Ancestry in September 2019 on their 'Fold3' site.
 (See 'FAQ's' below for details of the timing).
 This article is intended to orientate members around these cards which represent claims for pensions for those men who were killed in the First World War.

 As WFA members are probably aware, these records are available for WFA members to view and download for free via their membership subscription.

 This set of records - which amounts to approximately one million cards - relates to pensions claimed from the British Ministry of Pensions for 'other ranks' (not officers) who were killed or died in the Great War.
 (Note: Pensions of men who survived the conflict will be part of a later release).
 This constitutes a full set of records and has not been subject to any weeding (as has been the case in other records preserved by the Ministry of Defence).
 Therefore a card should exist for every soldier, sailor or airman who died in the war provided his next of kin claimed a pension.
 If there was no pension claim, no card will exist.

 The value of these cards to those undertaking research cannot be overstated.
 They enable - in most cases - us to identify individual servicemen via reference to either (1) his dependent / next of kin (for example wife / parents) and/or (2) a home address.
 Therefore, for servicemen with common names (for example Smith and Jones) researchers can now identify the relative they are looking for, as these extra details will give certainty where none existed with other archived records such as the Medal Index Cards.

 In this article I will take a look at some examples of the records that have been saved.
 Please note that the original documents are cards - the size of these being 8" by 5" - the previously published records are ledgers approximately 12" by 6" in size.
 It is important to make the distinction between the 'cards' and the 'ledgers' as these are different sets of records but which do inter-connect.